 - Visualize inhaling a healing light and exhaling the pain out of your body.

-- Tighten the area where the pain is centered and then release to alleviate the pain.
+- Tighten the area where the pain is centered and then release to alleviate

 The color blue is considered anti-inflammatory.
 Some have found that exposure to blue light, visualizing breathing in the color blue, or simply wearing blue results in reduced pain.